TiendaNube/admin-app-sample/README.md

 - After initialization, you will have to explicitely Notify that the application is ready to be shown, this way, the Admin will render it
 - Finally, you will execute the In-App business model logic

+### Nexo
+Tool developed in JS for the communication between the Admin and the Application
+- Being the bridge for communications between the Admin and the Application `bridge`
+- Management of actions `patterns`
+- Tools provider `tools`

 ### Admin
 Admin actor is responsible for managing the currently logged in Nuvemshop merchant, which means:
 - Activate development mode: allows developers to test applications without the need of them being formally approved in our Appstore (see below how to activate this for your app)